ArtemDMI/InlineSummarySep/readme.md

 ## Changelog

+#### v1.0.3
+Fixed an issue where, after certain reload flows, global click handlers could be installed multiple times, causing actions like **Re-Summarise (AI)** to fire more than once per click.

 #### v1.0.2
 Added end prompt option, which is inserted after the content to summarise.
 (For models that have options like `/nothink`) Added option to specify a connection profile.